3.8

 rides

-Mountain biking around Burbank offers diverse terrain, primarily shaped by the Verdugo Mountains, which provide a dramatic backdrop and the foundation for its trail network.
-This region features extensive trail systems, including both fire roads and technical singletrack, catering to various skill levels.
+Mountain biking around Burbank is primarily shaped by the Verdugo Mountains, which provide a dramatic backdrop and the foundation for its trail network.
+The region features extensive trail systems, including both fire roads and technical singletrack, catering to various skill levels.
 The landscape transitions from lush, tree-lined canyons to more open, arid hillsides, offering panoramic views of the San Fernando Valley and the San Gabriel Mountains.
 Elevations like Verdugo Peak provide 360-degree vistas after a challenging climb.

 20